Standard terms and conditions

 - Statutory Bodies (police service, emergency services, local traffic authorities, devolved administrations, etc) unless there is a change in the statutory status and functions of the body

-- Independent Traffic Control Room operators, provided that the Licensees payments of fees and charges due to the Secretary of State are fully up to date on a year by year basis and there is no change in Highways England’s policy on levying fees and charges
+- Independent Traffic Control Room operators, provided that the Licensees payments of fees and charges due to the Secretary of State are fully up to date on a year by year basis and there is no change in National Highways' policy on levying fees and charges

 There is a time limited Licence for -

-- Contractors of Highways England — where the licence term is linked to the contractor’s contract term
+- our contractors — where the licence term is linked to the contractor’s contract term

 For Traffic information purposes there is an indefinite Licence for Traffic Information Users and Travel Information Service Developers and Providers (with exploitation rights) — provided both that the Licensee’s payments of the fees and charges due to the Secretary of State under the Licence are fully up to date on a year by year basis and that the Secretary of State’s policy on fees and charges remains as stated in the Licence.
 The Parties may suspend or terminate the Licence if in their reasonable opinion they deem it necessary, subject to specific conditions detailed in the Licence.
 The Secretary of State may terminate the Licence subject to seven days written notice if the Licensee becomes bankrupt or goes into liquidation or if a receiver is appointed to the Licensee.

-Detected abuse or misuse of the Highways England traffic camera images by the Licensee could result in suspension or termination of the Licensee’s access to Highways England's traffic management cameras and of the Licence between the Secretary of State and the Licensee.
-If Highways England or the Licensee becomes aware of any instances where the images on the Licensee’s licensed service(s) or products(s) are being used without permission on third party broadcasts or websites or other platform(s) they shall inform the other Party in writing.
+Detected abuse or misuse of our traffic camera images by the Licensee could result in suspension or termination of the Licensee’s access to our traffic management cameras and of the Licence between the Secretary of State and the Licensee.
+If National Highways or the Licensee becomes aware of any instances where the images on the Licensee’s licensed service(s) or products(s) are being used without permission on third party broadcasts or websites or other platform(s) they shall inform the other Party in writing.
 The Secretary of State shall contact where possible the third party to inform them about the Crown Copyright status of the images and the requirement under law to seek his permission to re-use the images under licence.